For the true beginners among us, start with the Logos for Beginners video above before moving on to the rest of the

 1. Reading Plans

 Reading Plans allow you to follow a predefined reading plan, or generate your own at any pace, over any period of time, and for any resource in your Logos library.
 As you read, Logos tracks your progress.
-You can access reading plans you’ve started from the Docs menu, or from the Dashboard section of the Home Page.
+You can access reading plans you’ve started from the Documents menu, or from the Dashboard section of the Home Page.

 Use the Sermon Builder to write your sermon, and Logos will automatically format your sermon, import Bible verses, and create customizable slides from your headings.
 When you’re finished, you can export your sermon directly to Faithlife Proclaim, open the sermon in Preaching Mode, or Publish it to your Faithlife group.
 Sermon Builder is not a full-featured word processor but is a focused tool optimized for creating sermon manuscripts and slides.

 3. Visual Filters